Microsoft/azure-docs.cs-cz/articles/iot-dps/how-to-legacy-device-symm-key.md

     Press enter key to exit:
     ```

-9. Na portálu přejděte do služby IoT Hub, ke které se simulované zařízení přiřadilo, a klikněte na kartu **zařízení IoT** .
-Po úspěšném zřízení simulovaného centra pro centrum se jeho ID zařízení zobrazí v okně **zařízení IoT** se *stavem* **povoleno**.
+9. In the portal, navigate to the IoT hub your simulated device was assigned to and click the **IoT Devices** tab.
+On successful provisioning of the simulated to the hub, its device ID appears on the **IoT Devices** blade, with *STATUS* as **enabled**.
 Možná budete muset nahoře kliknout na tlačítko **Aktualizovat**.

     ![Zařízení je zaregistrované u centra IoT](./media/how-to-legacy-device-symm-key/hub-registration.png)

-## <a name="security-concerns"></a>Problematika zabezpečení
+## <a name="security-concerns"></a>Security concerns

-Mějte na paměti, že to nechá odvozený klíč zařízení zahrnutý jako součást obrázku, což není doporučený postup z hlediska zabezpečení.
-Toto je jeden z důvodů, proč zabezpečení a snadné použití jsou kompromisy.
+Be aware that this leaves the derived device key included as part of the image, which is not a recommended security best practice.
+This is one reason why security and ease-of-use are tradeoffs.